RBUE: A ReLU-Based Uncertainty Estimation Method of Deep Neural Networks: Method

 \subsection{Sampling at test time to estimate model uncertainty}

 As shown in Figure \ref{mcdroprelu}, we use DropReLU as an example to illustrate how to estimate model uncertainty.

 \textbf{Training phase.} The network is trained just like a regular ReLU network.
 The only change is to replace ReLU with one of the two random ReLUs mentioned in the previous part.
-Moreover, such a substitution does not cause the generalizability of the model to be affected.
+Moreover, such a substitution will not affect the generalization of the model, nor will it affect the training time of the model.

-\textbf{Testing phase.} The network's connection is the same as in the training phase and does not require any changes.
-Keeping random ReLU enabled at test time allow us to perform multiple forward passes to get multiple networks with different parameters.
-We refer to this Monte Carlo estimate as \textit{MC-DropReLU} (\textit{MC-RReLU}).
+\textbf{Testing phase.} The connection of the network is the same as in the training phase and does not require any changes.
+Keeping the above two ReLUs enabled during test time allows us to perform multiple forward passes to get multiple networks with different parameters.
+We refer to this Monte Carlo estimation as \textit{MC-DropReLU} (\textit{MC-RReLU}).
 In practice, this is equivalent to performing $N$ stochastic forward passes through the network and averaging the results.
 As we can see from Figure \ref{mcdroprelu}, the final prediction result and predictive uncertainty are derived from the mean and entropy of $N$ sets of outputs, just like the operation in MC-Dropout \cite{gal2016dropout}.